 Concrete subfloors must have all cracks and holes filled with a cement-like patching material.
 While bamboo flooring is more stable than most woods, it is still subject to damage when in direct contact with a constantly wet slab.
 The bamboo must be isolated from this type of slab by use of a concrete sealant, reverse vinyl or sleeper subfloor.
 Concrete subfloors must be tested for moisture and not exceed three pounds per 1,000 square feet using the calcium chloride test.

 Important Note About Crawl Spaces.
 Many wood floors fail due to the failure of the installer to address moisture in crawl spaces.
 If you have a crawl space under your home or new flooring you must properly remedy this moisture.
 Please note that 15 lb felt paper is not considered a moisture barrier.
 You must have a high quality vapor barrier or moisture insulation (with 100% blockage) or the moisture coming up from the crawl space will damage the flooring.
-A ground layer cover of 6 to 20 millimeter polyethylene film (black) is vital with joints overlapping at least 6 inches, and sealed with moisture-resistant tape.
-There must be a minimum of 18″ from the ground to underside of joists and it should have perimeter venting equal to at least 1.5% of the crawl space total square footage.
+A ground layer cover of 6 to 20 millimeter polyethylene film (black) is vital with joints overlapping at least 6 inches, and sealed with moisture resistant tape.
+There must be a minimum of 18 inches from the ground to underside of joists and it should have perimeter venting equal to at least 1.5% of the crawl space total square footage.
 The vents should be properly placed for cross-ventilation.

-(4-6 boxes recommended) Bamboo is a natural product and has natural color variations.
+Bamboo/eucalyptus is a natural product and has natural color variations.
 Mixing cartons creates a natural, random shade effect.
 Never lay out a floor without paying attention to the overall look.
 You control the color and pattern of planks that are put down, therefore you control the true color and variation of wood in your floor.

 When acclimating our flooring over a concrete subfloor, make sure not to stack the boxes directly on the concrete as this may cause bowing of the flooring planks.
 It is recommended that you first lay down a plastic membrane or water proof underlayment, then place the boxes on top of that membrane, to acclimate (72 hours).
 Manufacturer will not take responsibility for any flooring boxes that are placed directly on concrete as this may compromise the flooring.